-Adding an email confirmation field
+Confirm email field

-This guide will show you how to add a an email confirmation field so that the form user must enter their email address twice and they must match.
+This guide will show you how to add an email confirmation field so that the form user must enter their email address twice and they must match.

 confirm-email-1